lewis-revill/morello-sdk/README.md

 source ./env/morello-aarch64
 ./scripts/build-all.sh
 ```
-Which will perform a full build on a native (aarch64) host.
-You can optionally pass --cross to `build-all.sh` to do a cross-build from an x86_64 host.
+Which will perform a full cross build on aarch64 host.
+You can optionally pass --x86_64 to `build-all.sh` to do a cross-build from an x86_64 host.

 On success, your binary is `morello-aarch64/morello/bin/main`.